andersevenrud/nordic.nvim/CONTRIBUTING.md

 }
 ```

-You should now have a working color definition ready for submission.
-Commit the changes with the message
-`Add support for repo-name` into your fork and open a pull-request.
+Commit the changes with the message `Add support for project-name` into your fork and open a pull-request.

 ### Alternate background colors